appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 ## Display custom widgets

-Appsmith offers a wide range of widgets for building applications, but sometimes you may need to use a custom widget to add specific capability or visual elements.
-In such cases, you can use the **srcDoc** property of the iFrame widget to display a custom widget inside your Appsmith app.
+Appsmith offers a wide range of widgets for building applications, but sometimes you may need a custom widget for a specific purpose, such as a calendar, accordion, social media widgets, etc. In such cases, you can create the widget in HTML or a language like React and display it in the Iframe widget.

 You can create a wide range of custom widgets in Appsmith, such as advance video players, data visualizations, custom calendar, social media widgets, animations, chat-bots, and more.
 The possibilities are endless.